Bayernatoor/braiins_clock/README.md

 # braiins_clock
-CLI tool to display your stats from pool.braiins.com
+CLI tool to display your stats from pool.braiins.com on your blockclock